Chandani-dev/PinLView/README.md

-# PinLockView - Make your app more secure
+# PinView - Make your app more secure

 # Overview
-PinLockView is library control that enables security into your app by asking a user.
+PinView is library control that enables security into your app by asking a user.
 If you’ve app that has some sensitive/secure information that you don’t want to leverage you can use this view control.

 <img alt="RecyclerView Adapter Library" src="https://github.com/mkrupal09/PinLView/blob/master/main.png" width = "212" height = "375"/>